The Owl House: Development

 Terrace said that the general lore for the series was inspired by art and storybooks by Hieronymus Bosch.
 According to Terrace, the hardest decision when creating the series was whether to implement potential lore elements in the series.
 Terrace also stated the lore of the series is "70 percent made up", with writers also drawing inspiration from books about witchcraft for spells and character names, to add depth to its lore.
 The Pokémon franchise served as a strong influence on the series.

 Eda was the earliest character created for the show.
 Terrace said the character was inspired by "the women who raised me.
 My aunts, my Nana, and my mom, they're all in the Owl Lady."
 The second character created was King, who was described by Terrace as "a little guy that wants to be big", something she related to.
 Luz was the final main character created and was inspired by her roommate, consultant, and story artist Luz Batista.
 Batista agreed to let Terrace use her name for the series' main character on the condition that she be Dominican-American, which Terrace agreed to.
 The character's personality was inspired by "stories of each other about what dorks we were in high school", as well as parts from Terrace's childhood.
-Alex Hirsch, Terrace's partner and creator of Gravity Falls, on which Terrace served as a storyboard artist and revisionist, served as a creative consultant on the series.
+Alex Hirsch, creator of Gravity Falls and then-partner of Dana Terrace, was a creative consultant on the series, where Terrace previously worked as a storyboard artist.